 As payment for the services, Sponsor will pay to FS-ISAC the fees as described in the Sales Order/Invoice (collectively, the “Fees”).
 Payment will be made by credit card, ACH transaction, international bank transfer or Purchase Order (PO).
 Purchase Order number must be provided at time of acceptance of the Sales Order/Invoice.
 FS-ISAC does not sign Purchase Orders, and Purchase Order payment terms may not supersede payment terms outlined herein.
-By providing credit card or bank account information to FS- ISAC, Sponsor authorizes FS-ISAC to debit the credit card, initiate or receive funds by bank account indicated for total fee amount of sponsorship due at acceptance of Sales Order/Invoice.
-Sponsor has no more than 30 days to comply with payment method agreed upon and all fees must be paid in full prior to receiving any benefits associated with this sponsorship.
-If Fees remain unpaid on terms outlined here, FS-ISAC will suspend provision of all or part of the Agreement and release the sponsorship.
+By providing credit card or bank account information to FS- ISAC, Sponsor authorizes FS-ISAC to debit the credit card, initiate or receive funds by bank account indicated for the fee amount of sponsorship due at acceptance of Sales Order/Invoice.
+Sponsorships are invoiced at 100%, due upon receipt and all fees must be paid in accordance with the Sales Order/Invoice and in full prior to receiving benefits associated with this sponsorship, to include but not limited to the pre-event opt-in list.
+If Fees remain unpaid on terms outlined on Sales Order/Invoice, FS-ISAC will suspend provision of all or part of the Agreement and release the sponsorship.
 All Fees are stated as USD.

 All fees are exclusive of all present and future sales, use, excise, value added, goods and services, withholding and other taxes, and all customs duties and tariffs now or hereafter claimed or imposed by any governmental authority upon the Offerings which shall be invoiced to and paid by the Sponsor.
 If Sponsor is required by law to make any deduction or withholding on any payments due to FS-ISAC, Sponsor will notify FS-ISAC and will pay FS-ISAC any additional amounts necessary to ensure that the net amount FS-ISAC receives, after any deduction or withholding, equals the amount FS-ISAC would have received if no deduction or withholding had been required.
 Additionally, Sponsor will provide to FS-ISAC evidence, to the reasonable satisfaction of FS-ISAC, showing that the withheld or deducted amounts have been paid to the relevant governmental authority.